Hunintuitive/hunintuitive.github.io/content/en/post/dopamine/Index.md

 The dopamine system, in this realisation, acts as a divine "program", encouraging us to seek the things of God, to transcend limitations, and to live in harmony with our true nature, originally designed for eternity.
 The frustrations of modern over-stimulation and superficial pleasures can be seen as a disconnection from our original divine purpose - an invitation to realign with our higher purpose.

+### A Divine Perspective on Human Longing

+>**This divine purpose is echoed in Ecclesiastes 3:10,11, which states: "I have seen the occupation that God has given to the sons of men to keep them occupied.
+He has made everything beautiful in its time.
+He has even put eternity in their heart; yet mankind will never find out the work that the true God has made from start to finish.**

+This verse beautifully captures the idea that God has woven a sense of eternity into the very fabric of our being, inspiring us to seek and long for something greater - a divine connection, purpose, and eternal life - even if the full understanding of God's plan remains beyond our grasp.
+It reminds us that our quest for meaning and eternal life is not accidental but part of a divine design, urging us to trust in the divine timing and purpose behind our innate drives.

 ### Practical Implications

 Recognizing that our neurobiology is part of a divine design can inspire us to pursue meaningful, purpose-driven lives - cultivating connections with God, others, and our environment.
 It suggests that our drives for growth, connection, and even eternal life are not mere accidents but intentional features meant to lead us toward spiritual fulfillment.